danahynes/KillSwitch/README.md

 This script also requires running as root, so please make sure you have a keyboard attached/paired to the Pi to enter the root password.

 ## RetroPie
-The software installed on your Pi is compatible with RetroPie (it was originally written specifically FOR RetroPie, and backported to support Raspian -).
+The software installed on your Pi is compatible with RetroPie (it was originally written specifically **for** RetroPie, and backported to support Raspian -).

 Where you see "killswitch-settings.py" above, select "KillSwitch" from the "Ports" menu item.

 When you install the software, a shortcut to "killswitch-settings.py" will be installed in the "Ports" directory (as "KillSwitch"), where you can access it and use it with a paired game controller.
 Use the D-Pad to navigate between menu options, and the A/B buttons to accept/cancel.
 (So far it is tested on a Pi 3 B+ with RetroPie v4.4, but it should work on any newer Pi hardware and RetroPie software).
 Note that the installer/uninstaller will need a root password, for which you will need a keyboard attached/paired to the Pi.

-Specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is
+Specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+TODO: FINISH THIS PART AFTER TESTING XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ## Connectors
 The connector labeled "J2" has 7 pins.
 These pins can be used to remotely locate the button/status LED/IR receiver.
 Starting from the pin closest to the physical push button, they are: